Is this your child's symptom?

 Call Doctor During Office Hours

-- Minor burn and last tetanus shot over 10 years ago
+- Minor burn and last tetanus shot more than 10 years ago

 - Burn not healed after 10 days